edwindoit/edwindoit.github.io/content/doit.md

 # What is "Do It"?

 **"Do It"** is a happy coincidence.
-It sounds like how my last name, *De Wit*, is often pronounced in English.
+Phonetically, it sounds like how my last name, *De Wit*, is often pronounced in English.
 But beyond that, these two words capture the essence of a philosophy I've put together over time.
 It's a way of thinking I try to follow in how I live, work, and create.
 This essay explains why, by unpacking the three core meanings of Do It.

 ## **1. *Do it* — Choosing to Act (Agency through Existentialism)**